AnandIsCoding/GenAi/README.md

 ## 🖥️ Projects

 ### 1️⃣ Combined AI – Multi-Tool AI Platform

 An all-in-one AI web application.
-It features text-to-image generation, background and object removal, résumé analysis, and a community section where users can publish and like creations.
+It features blog title generation, article generation, text-to-image generation, background and object removal, résumé analysis, and a community section where users can publish and like creations.
 Powered by Google Gemini for LLM responses and ClipDrop AI.

 ![Combined AI Screenshot](public/CombinedAi.png)